Unleash/unleash-client-java/README.md

 ### Toggle fetcher
 The Unleash Java client now supports using your own toggle fetcher.
-The Config builder has been expanded to accept a `io.getunleash.util.UnleashToggleFetcherFactory` which should be a `Function<UnleashConfig, ToggleFetcher>`.
+The Config builder has been expanded to accept a `io.getunleash.util.UnleashFeatureFetcherFactory` which should be a `Function<UnleashConfig, FeatureFetcher>`.
 If you want to use OkHttp instead of HttpURLConnection you'll need a dependency on okhttp

 ```xml